Polirecyliente/SGConocimiento/Math/Algebra_basics__Prealgebra__OpenStax/Ch01_Whole_numbers.md

 > $$a \cdot 0 = 0$$

 (Propiedad modulativa de la multiplicación)
-**Identity property of multiplication**: the product of any number multiplied by 1, is the number itself
+**Identity property of multiplication**: the product of any number multiplied by 1, is the number itself.

 > Identity property of multiplication
 >